joebertj/katacoda-scenarios/lab/step9.md

-# Process and System Utility Commands
+## Process and System Utility Commands

-login
+# login

 Allows a user to login
+-> is a command used to establish a new session with the system.

-lsof
+# lsof

 Lists open files and other information
+-> is a command that gives information to find out files opened by a process.

-mount
+# mount

 Attaches a filesystem to a directory tree
+->

 newgrp